Skip to Content

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no additional cost to you!).
 Read the full disclosure policy here.

-If you have the chance to see Bruges in a day, it is more than worth your time.
-When one thinks of dreamy canals underneath romantic footbridges, chocolate shops with stacks of pralines, world-class breweries, and people walking around with a delicious waffle, Bruges is the city they are picturing.
+A 1 day in Bruges itinerary is more than worth your time.
+When one thinks of dreamy canals underneath romantic footbridges, chocolate shops with stacks of pralines, world-class breweries, and people walking around with delicious waffles, Bruges is the city they are picturing.

-During our most recent trip to Europe, aside from exploring the Christmas markets in Cologne, wandering the streets of Budapest with family, exploring the beauty of Prague, or even strolling through the palaces of Vienna, we started out visiting friends in Belgium.
+During a trip to Europe, aside from exploring the Christmas markets in Cologne, wandering the streets of Budapest with family, exploring the beauty of Prague, or even strolling through the palaces of Vienna, we started out visiting friends in Belgium.

 And though they live in Antwerp, another fantastic city to add to your Belgium itinerary, we knew we had to take a day trip to Bruges.